volsh/LeaksSPA/README.md

 - External logos are loaded directly; fallback is provided for broken image links.
 - Theme preferences are saved in localStorage and default to system if unset.
-- Clean, minimal animations were added for polish.

 ---